9vult/nino/docs/docs.md

 Transfer ownership of the project to someone else.
 Useful if the project owner isn't a server administrator and can't create projects themselves.

+#### project transferserver

+Transfer a project from another server.
+You must be the owner of the project and an administrator in the server.

 ### release

 Notify your server of a release.
 The Release command allows you to streamline your release notifications will automatically broadcast the release message if the channel is an announcements channel, and forward the notification to any observers.